apache/skywalking/docs/en/setup/backend/backend-kafka-monitoring.md

 You can customize your own metrics/expression/dashboard panel.
 The metrics definition and expression rules are found in `/config/otel-rules/kafka/kafka-cluster.yaml, /config/otel-rules/kafka/kafka-node.yaml`.
-The RabbitMQ dashboard panel configurations are found in `/config/ui-initialized-templates/kafka`.
+The Kafka dashboard panel configurations are found in `/config/ui-initialized-templates/kafka`.

 ## Reference
 For more details on monitoring Kafka and the metrics to focus on, see the following articles: